Track rain and storms across Nakhon Sawan and the upper Chao Phraya basin. Updated every 5 minutes.

 Jim Tigs

-The four main rivers converge here to form the Chao Phraya.
-Heavy rainfall in this catchment area flows downstream to Bangkok within days, making upstream radar monitoring essential for flood forecasting.
+The four major rivers converge here to form the Chao Phraya.
+Heavy rainfall in this watershed flows downstream to Bangkok within days, making upstream radar monitoring critical for flood prediction.

 Yes.
-Prolonged heavy rainfall visible on radar over the Ping, Wang, Yom, and Nan river basins north of Nakhon Sawan signals rising water levels at the confluence, usually 12–24 hours later.
+Sustained heavy rainfall visible on radar over the Ping, Wang, Yom, and Nan river basins north of Nakhon Sawan indicates rising water levels at the confluence, typically 12–24 hours later.

-Farmers monitor radar to protect drying rice from unexpected rain and to schedule irrigation when natural rainfall is insufficient during dry spells in the monsoon season.
+Farmers watch radar to protect drying rice from unexpected rain and to time irrigation when natural rainfall falls short during dry spells within the monsoon season.

-Nakhon Sawan’s rainfall feeds the entire Chao Phraya system, but what matters locally is the next two hours — not the season.
-The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a cell is building over the Ping valley upstream, you’ve already seen it heading towards the confluence.
+Nakhon Sawan's rain feeds the whole Chao Phraya system, but what matters locally is the next two hours — not the season.
+The map updates every 5 minutes — often 2–5 minutes faster than other apps — so by the time a cell is building over the Ping valley upstream, you've already seen it heading toward the confluence.

 Rain Viewer Essential gives you:

 A 7-day forecast tells you October will be wet.
-Rain Viewer tells you whether the afternoon is clear enough to send in the cutting crew or wait until tomorrow.
+Rain Viewer tells you whether the afternoon is clear enough to send in the cutting crew or hold until tomorrow.

 Track rain in Nakhon Sawan — free